Kinto/kinto/docs/tutorial.rst

 As expected here, the server rejects the modification with a ``412 Precondition Failed`` error response.

-In order to update this record safely, we can fetch the last version of this single record, and merge attributes locally:
+In order to update this record safely we can fetch the last version of this single record and merge attributes locally:

 .. code-block:: http